-- In line with KCSIE 2023, safeguarding and promoting the welfare of children is defined for the purposes of this policy as: - protecting children from maltreatment; - o preventing impairment of children's mental and physical health or development; - ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and - o taking action to enable all children to have the best outcomes. - Safeguarding is what we do to prevent children suffering or coming to harm. - Child protection refers to activities undertaken by the school to protect children suffering from harm or likely to suffer from harm.
+- In line with KCSIE 2024, safeguarding and promoting the welfare of children is defined for the purposes of this policy as: - o Providing help and support to meet the needs of children as soon as the problems emerge - protecting children from maltreatment, whether that is within or outside the home, including online. - o preventing impairment of children's mental and physical health or development; - ensuring that children grow up in circumstances consistent with the provision of safe and effective care: and - taking action to enable all children to have the best outcomes. - Safeguarding is what we do to prevent children suffering or coming to harm; whether that is within or outside the home, including online. - Child protection refers to activities undertaken by the school to protect children suffering from harm or likely to suffer from harm.
 A child includes anyone under the age of 18. - The safeguarding partners that the school works with to safeguard its pupils as set out in KCSIE are: the local authority; the local clinical commissioning group; and the chief officer of Police for the area that falls under the local authority. - Abuse is a form of maltreatment of a child that covers inflicting harm or failing to prevent the infliction of harm.
 Neglect is a form of abuse and is the persistent failure to meet a child's basic physical and psychological needs.
 Section 8 and Appendix 1 provides a more detailed explanation of the different types of abuse and signs and symptoms and specific safeguarding issues. - At Tetherdown we recognise that not everyone who has been subjected to abuse considers themselves a victim or would want to be described in this way.
 We also think carefully about the use of the term 'alleged perpetrator(s)' and where appropriate 'perpetrator(s)', especially when speaking in front of children, not least because in some cases the abusive behaviour will have been harmful to the perpetrator as well.
 In managing any incident we are prepared to use any term with which the individual child is most comfortable and on a case-by-case basis.